Adolescent Care at Lindner Center of HOPE

 - Extreme fright in situations that do not warrant it

 Adolescent Partial Hospitalization Program

 A partial hospitalization program (PHP) for adolescents is available at Cincinnati Children’s at Lindner Center of HOPE as a step-down option from an inpatient stay or step-up from routine outpatient therapy appointments.
 PHP is an option for adolescents age 12-17 and is beneficial for parents and families seeking a therapeutic environment for their children struggling with mental health problems, though specializes in the treatment of teens with eating disorders.
-The program operates Monday through Friday from 9 a.m. to 4 p.m. and enrollees attend 5 days per week.
+The program operates Monday through Friday from 8:30 a.m. – 3:30 p.m. and enrollees attend 5 days per week.
 Doctors, nurses and therapists will work with families to design the right treatment plan for each patient.
 The Harold C. Schott Eating Disorders Treatment Team at Lindner Center of HOPE provides specialized care to individuals in need of treatment for eating disorders.

 The Partial Hospitalization Program includes:

 - Educational assistance (tutoring and study skills training by a licensed teacher )